laggingreflex/clock-tasks/README.md

 - Firebase: real-time sync via listeners, instant updates, hierarchical data, integrated authentication.
 - Google Drive: polling-based sync (every ~10s), data stored as `tasks.json` in Drive folder, uses Google OAuth.
+- LocalStorage: no auth; per-browser only.
+Used when not signed in and for immediate UI responsiveness.

 ### Setup Requirements